anna-1980/Anna-Zdyb/README.md

 # < Hello />
 I am Anna, and I am a coding graphic designer and a biologist.
-I like designing and coding websites and I am learning more about UI / UX
+I like designing and coding websites and I am eagerly deepening my knowladge about UI / UX,  MERN stack, and Redux

 During my journey I learned about :